Cannedfood/WonkyWidgets/Readme.md

 - Make compatible with MSVC and properly export classes (dllexport etc.)
 - Optionally integrate with the desktop environment for dialogues
 - Add a software renderer
-	- Can be used for performance heavy drawing operations in another thread e.g.
+	- Can be used for expensive graphics operations in another thread e.g.
 		- Data visualization (Audio waveforms etc.)
 		- High quality scaling
 	- Also can be used to create a software-only Canvas implementation